GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

 Useful resource: [[Ports]]

-# One instance per installation
+# One user for each installation and instance

+This method is the most simple and will fit most use cases.
-This method consists in creating a new user for each game server.
-It is useful if you run multiple game servers that have different mods or add-ons, or if you have plenty of disk space and just want the easiest and safest way to proceed.
+It consists in creating a new user for each game server.

-**Pros**
+## Use cases
+* You run various game servers: they don't share any content, so it's best to isolate them into their own user
+* You run multiple servers of the same game, but they need to have separate content and addons
+* You want your game servers to be totally independant in order to prevent breaking everything at once and you have pently of disk space

+### Pros
-* Easy to setup
+* Easy to setup | Just repeat the install process under a new user
-* Allows full customization
+* Allows full customization | Addons and server data are not shared in any way with other game servers
-* More secure and reliable

-**Cons**
+* More secure | If one instance gets hacked somehow, others instances on other users are intact
+* More reliable | If you mess up with the game server, other ones remain untouched; in case of a game server update on one instance, you don't crash others at the same time because files changed

+### Cons
-* Uses more disk space
+* Uses more disk space | Each game server has all of the installation files
+* All instances are updated separately | It will us more resources upon update and require marginally more [[Cronjobs]]

 ## Example